 Thursday, June 28, 2012

 The SWP comes from very small beginnings and its founder, Tony Cliff, spent almost all of his life trying to build socialist organisations.
 The vast bulk of his life was devoted to the SWP and its forerunner, the International Socialists.
 My own personal recollections of Cliff are limited.
 By the time I joined he was entering the last stages of his life, and while he lived until 1999, it was clear that he was slowing down.
-I heard him speak on a number of occasions, in bother public and at internal party events.
+I heard him speak on a number of occasions, at both public and internal party events.
 As many accounts in this biography attest, Cliff's speaking style was a wonderful mix of hard politics, quirky jokes, Marxism and mixed metaphor.
 He was entrancing, but political strong.
 Even by the time of the mid-1990s when I heard him in his eighties, he could hold an audience of workers and students spell bound.

 To those outside of the world of revolutionary socialist politics, the idea of reading a 560 page biography of a little known Marxist might seem a little strange, not least if that Marxist was active in building revolutionary organisation in an era which was distinctly un-revolutionary.